A new era for the organic sector

 The new course comes at a time when Australian demand for certified organic products is skyrocketing.
 The Australian Organic Market Report 2019 revealed the domestic market is worth $1.93 billion dollars, with Australia exporting 30,155 tonnes of organic produce and products to 61 different countries.

-According to reports from market research group IBISWorld, organic farming is set to become Australia’s fastest growing industry.
-It forecasts the industry will grow at roughly 15 percent per annum over the next five years and will become a $3.7 billion industry by 2024-25, with rising health consciousness and environmental awareness turbo-charging demand.
+According to reports from market research group IBISWorld, the organic sector is set to become Australia’s fastest-growing industry.
+It forecasts the industry will grow at roughly 15 percent per annum over the next five years.
+It will become a $3.7 billion industry by 2024-25, with rising health consciousness and environmental awareness turbo-charging demand.

-To learn more about the Graduate Certificate in Organic Food and Nutrition or to apply, visit the National Centre for Naturopathic Medicine.
+To learn more about the Graduate Certificate in Organic Food and Nutrition, visit the National Centre for Naturopathic Medicine.